elesiuta/picosnitch/README.md

   - it contains known process name(s) by executable, executable(s) by process name, and sha256 hash(es) with VirusTotal results by executable
 - the full connection log is stored in `~/.config/picosnitch/snitch.db`
   - this is used for `picosnitch view`
-  - note, connection times are approximate and may be off by a few seconds
+  - note, connection times are based on when the group is processed, so they are accurate to within `DB write limit (seconds)` at best, and could be delayed if the previous group is slow to hash
+  - notifications are handled by a separate subprocess, so they are not subject to the same delays as the connection log
 - if `DB text log` is enabled, the full connection log is also written to `~/.config/picosnitch/conn.log`
   - this may be useful for watching with another program
   - it contains the following fields, separated by commas (commas, newlines, and null characters are removed from values)